 Associate Artistic Director

-Jonathan holds a Master of Jazz History from Bordeaux III University and a Master of International Affairs from Columbia University’s School of International and Public Affairs.
-He also works at Environmental Defense Fund in New York.
+Jonathan has had the privilege to call Italy, India, Argentina, and the United States home, and has worked throughout Europe, the Middle East, Africa, Asia, and the Americas.
+He holds a Master of Jazz History from Bordeaux III University and a Master of International Affairs from Columbia University’s School of International and Public Affairs.
+He spends his time between Jackson Heights (Queens, NYC) and Paris.